 Pests & Diseases

-Japanese quince is prone to fungal leaf spot, particularly during wetter than usual spring.
+Japanese quince is prone to fungal leaf spot, particularly during a springtime that is wetter than usual.
 New growth is susceptible to aphids.
 Scale and mites are sometimes a problem.